-National Fittings Ltd has PAT for last 10 years (FY2006-15) of ₹18 cr. whereas the CFO over the similar period is ₹17 cr.
+National Fittings Ltd has PAT for the last 10 years (FY2006-15) of ₹18 cr. whereas the CFO over a similar period is ₹17 cr.
 PAT has nearly been converted into CFO.
 There does not seem to be much concern on this parameter.

 Margin of Safety in the Business of National Fittings Ltd:

 As rightly mentioned by you, Self-Sustainable Growth Rate (SSGR) of National Fittings Ltd is about 25-30%.
 As mentioned in the article on Self-Sustainable Growth Rate, SSGR does not factor in working capital changes.
 However, we can estimate whether funds are being tied up in working capital by comparing cPAT with cCFO.

 Analysis of SSGR indicates that if National Fittings Ltd can manage its working capital management and operating efficiency properly, then it can grow continuously at about 25-30% growth rate without creating additional debt burden on the balance sheet.